civo/docs/content/docs/kubernetes/config/kubernetes-volumes.md

 ## Overview

-Civo Kubernetes clusters provide a native storage class (`civo-volume`) that you can use for your persistent workloads directly.
+Civo Kubernetes clusters provide a native storage class (`civo-volume`) that you can use directly for your persistent workloads.

-A [cluster running on Civo](./create-a-cluster.md) will have `civo-volume` as the default storage class.
+A [cluster running on Civo](../create-a-cluster.md) has `civo-volume` as the default storage class.
 This can be confirmed by viewing the `storageclass` resources on your cluster:

 ```console
 $ k get sc